dwyl/learn-html5/README.md

 That's pretty much all about links.
 Not that hard, right?

 ## Lists
+Lets's say you want to go shopping.
+Do you write long paragraphs about what you want to buy?
+Probably not.
+You use lists.
+And HTML has lists too.

-In HTML, just like in the real world, our lists can be ordered or unordered.
+In HTML, just like in the real world, our lists can be either ordered or unordered.

-### ordered list
+### ordered lists

 ```` html
 <body>